miso-lims/miso-lims/docs/_posts/2016-01-11-admin-manual.md

 It is possible to set up multiple run scanners managing different sequencers and add all the URLs to `miso.properties`.

-You can view the run scanner's state from the main page of the runscanner server (http://runscanner.url:8080).
+You can view the run scanner's state from the main page of the runscanner server.

 # Building the Application